-- A partnership is a lot like a sole proprietorship, so if you like the perks that come with that legal structure but you want to operate with multiple owners, this is a good choice.
+A partnership is a lot like a sole proprietorship, so if you like the perks that come with that legal structure but want to operate with multiple owners, this is a good choice.

-A partnership is legally inseparable from the owners.
+Also, a partnership is legally inseparable from the owners.

 Instead, the business income and losses are passed to the partners and reported on their individual federal tax returns.

 A partnership is required to file an annual tax form, Form 1065, U.S. Return of Partnership Income, with the IRS.
 However, this is just an “information return,” letting the IRS know about your partnership’s income, deductions, profits, losses, and tax credits for the year.

 Like sole proprietors, partners aren’t employees; they’re self-employed business owners.
 Therefore, a partnership doesn’t pay payroll taxes on the partners’ income, and it doesn’t withhold income tax.

 What’s bad about a partnership?

 This means that the partners are personally liable for all of the partnership’s debts and lawsuits (just like a sole proprietorship).

 A limited liability company, also known as an LLC, is a cross between a sole proprietorship or partnership and a corporation.

 As the owner of an LLC, you’ll be referred to as a “member.”
 There could be a single member or multiple members.

 A multi-member LLC can be a much better choice than a partnership, and the SMLLC can be an excellent alternative to a sole proprietorship.

 What’s good about an LLC?

-- Forming an LLC is easier than forming a corporation.
+Forming an LLC is easier than forming a corporation.

 You don’t have the administrative burdens that come with running a corporation.
 It isn’t necessary to appoint officers and directors, and you don’t need to have board or shareholder meetings.

-When it comes to taxation, an LLC can provide you with loads of flexibility.
-Basically, you can choose how you pay tax on business profits.
+When it comes to taxation, an LLC can provide you with tons of flexibility.

-But, wait, it doesn’t have to be this way!
-Whether you’re an SMLLC or multi-member LLC, you have the option of being taxed like a corporation.
-All you have to do is file a document called an election with the IRS so that you’ll be considered an employee of your LLC for taxes.
-In some cases, this strategy might even help you save money.
+But, it doesn’t have to be this way!
+Whether you’re an SMLLC or multi-member LLC, you have the option of being taxed like a corporation, which means you can be an employee of your business.

 Want to know more about LLCs?
 We’ve got you covered: